Terminology

 CLI

-The Otterize CLI is a command-line utility used to control and interact with the Otterize network mapper, manipulate local Intents files, and (coming soon!) interact with Otterize Cloud.
+The Otterize CLI is a command-line utility used to control and interact with the Otterize network mapper, manipulate local Intents files, and interact with Otterize Cloud.

 Intent (or client intent)

-Otterize intents are a way to declare that one service intends to call another service.
-Otterize uses them to apply authorization rules to enable the calls to go through, and block any unintended calls.
+Otterize intents are a way to declare that one workload intends to call another workload or use a resource.
+Otterize uses them to compute which credentials and policies are required to enable the calls to go through, and block any unintended calls.
 An intent refers to a client declaring a particular call to a server; all a given client's intents to the servers it intends to call are collected in a single client intents file.
 Learn more about intents.

 Integrations